Time Ark

 I try to steer clear of magic beans and pirates selling treasure maps, but everyone’s heard a story where an ancient artifact has miraculous powers or a fragment of alien tech changes everything.
 Do you believe it?
 Probably not, but it gets into your head all the same and won’t come out.

-After another fruitless hour in the Lacaille pod, I broke down and struck up a conversation with a vendor who sold small pouches of a cinnamony, peppery, solventy liqueur paired with a spicy satay of … toes and onions? its own larva?
-I asked in my passable Lacaillean, “Any new shops around here?”
+After another fruitless hour in the Lacaille pod, I broke down and struck up a conversation with a vendor selling pouches of a cinnamony, peppery, solventy liqueur paired with a spicy satay of … toes and onions? its own larva?
+In my passable Lacaillean, I asked, “Any new shops open lately?”

-The vendor—roughly my size, grayish green carapace with purple at the edges, novelty t‑shirt—replied, “I’m seeing a female, but she acts one way when she’s with me and another way when she’s with her friends.
+The vendor—roughly my size, purple at the edges of its carapace, novelty t‑shirt—replied, “I’m seeing a female who’d know, but she acts one way when she’s with me and another way when she’s with her friends.
 It can be discouraging, but I’ve decided I can only be the best bug I can be.
-It’s her problem if she’s embarrassed being seen with a food stall owner, an entrepreneur with his many eyes on the top of the skewered gnackack game.”
+It’s her problem if she’s embarrassed being seen with a food stall owner, an entrepreneur on his way to the top of the skewered gnackack game.”

 So that’s what I was eating, whatever gnackack is.
-“Shops?
-Places that sell things?
+“Stores?
+Markets?
 Any new ones?”

-“She, too, enjoys shopping and is not ashamed to spend the earnings of a humble businessman, one who is always innovating in both product and process.”
+“When she shops she is not too ashamed to spend credits earned by a humble businessman, one who is always innovating in both product and process.”

-“Are there any nearby—” I took a deep breath, knowing the risk I was taking, “that she likes to go to?”
+“Are there any nearby—” I took a deep breath, knowing the risk I was taking, “she likes to go to?”

-After thorough discourse on the vagaries of the Lacaillean dating scene and a detailed explanation of the really right way to clean the gnackack from its voglpog, he slipped and mentioned a reseller on the other side of a lock two levels out.
-No wonder I’d been having trouble finding the place, it wasn’t in this pod.
+After thorough discourse on the vagaries of the Lacaillean dating scene and a detailed explanation of the really right way to clean the gnackack from its voglpog, he slipped and mentioned a reseller on the other side of the lock a level out.
+No wonder I’d been having trouble.
+It wasn’t in this pod.

 I didn’t have any more time to dig for buried treasure; Raina and I were going dancing.
 Although a touch cool and proper in how she presents herself—you do have to play the game when you’re a company man—Raina is warm and funny when she’s relaxed.
-Making the rounds of the clubs, we floated along together no matter that rotational gravity pressed us steadily to the floor.
+Floating from club to club, no matter that rotational gravity pressed us steadily to the floor, we made the rounds.
 We bumped into some of her friends from work and became a group, but thankfully Raina whispered in my ear, and we ducked out unnoticed.

-I have a place in the Gliese pod, but I wouldn’t want Raina traveling back and forth to the station on her own.
+I live in the Gliese pod, but the neighborhoods a bit sketchy.
 She’s in the admin dorms, which are off limits to all but authorized personnel.
 So I rented a room at a little albergo on‑station.
 The proprietor’s a friend of mine and discounted the rate, but again, this brought up the matter of my dwindling credits.
 Raina likes to be independent and pitches in whenever we go out, but you don’t get rich running the place, at least not at her level.
 And perhaps I’d been showing off, not wanting money to prevent us from having a good time.

-“What does the gentleman seek?” it replied in good Terran, if slightly hard to track in its sliding pitch.
+“What does the gentleman seek?” the clerk replied in good Terran, its sliding pitch the only defect.

 “Scrap is not the right word at all,” it effused.
-“There are Sommerman relays and platinum in the navigation loops.
+“There are Soderman relays and platinum in the navigation loops.
 The value is substantial, and the burning is hardly worth mentioning.”

-I examined the junk skeptically but began picking through it.
+I began picking through the junk, examining it skeptically.
 There had been fire, but most of the parts were in decent enough condition.
-There was nothing similar to the device my associate had been fiddling with.
-“Have you gleaned anything more interesting, perhaps ship’s contents?”
+No device similar to the one my associate had been fiddling with.
+“Have you gleaned any more interesting items, perhaps ship’s contents?”
+I slid a loaded burner card across the counter.

-If a clump of chitinous spikes could beam it did, undulating with pleasure.
-“The gentleman is discriminating.
-There are indeed a few items for the connoisseur.”
-With surprising dexterity for a creature using only chopsticks to manipulate with, it drew a bundle from under the counter, unrolling it like a jeweler presenting his finest pieces.
-It contained a dozen objects, held to the surface of the roll with a slight static charge, several resembling what I’d been hunting for.
+If a clump of chitinous spikes could beam, it did, undulating with pleasure.
+“The gentleman is a connoisseur.”
+With surprising dexterity for a creature using chopsticks to manipulate with, it drew a bundle from under the counter, unrolling it like a jeweler presenting his finest pieces, the card vanishing somewhere in the procedure.
+It contained a dozen objects, held to the surface of the roll by a slight static charge, several resembling what I’d been hunting for.
 One was more‑or‑less identical, a small, rounded display panel.
 Others appeared to be tools, but not ones that would fit any hand I could imagine.

 “Is that a commkey?”
 I asked, pointing at the smooth oval.